dulre159/cvs_paintings_detection_and_segmentation/README.md

 # Usage

-Usage examples:
+Usage examples:</br>
-	To see all the comand line options: python main.py -h
+	To see all the comand line options:</br>
+		python main.py -h</br>
-	Example of comand to excute all the exercises: python main.py 0 -vp 'path/to/video/video.mp4' -fts 10 Example of comand to excute the exercise of paintings replacement in the 3D model: python main.py 1
+	Example of comand to excute all the exercises:</br>
+		python main.py 0 -vp 'path/to/video/video.mp4' -fts 10</br>
+	Example of comand to excute the exercise of paintings replacement in the 3D model:</br>
+		python main.py 1</br>
-	Example of comand to save a video with the various detection and segmentation results: python main.py 2 -fts 1 -vp 'path/to/video/video.mp4' -oe -ovdp 'path/to/output/directory/' -ovt 'ouput-video-title'
+	Example of comand to save a video with the various detection and segmentation results:</br>
+		python main.py 2 -fts 1 -vp 'path/to/video/video.mp4' -oe -ovdp 'path/to/output/directory/' -ovt 'ouput-video-title'</br>
+		</br></br>

-	Note: Every time an output window showing any result is opened it will wait for a key to continue.
+	Note: Every time an output window showing any result is opened it will wait for a key to continue.</br>

 </br>